NVIDIA/FastPhotoStyle/TUTORIAL.md

 ##### Prepare label maps

 - Install the tool [labelme](https://github.com/wkentaro/labelme) and run the following command to start it: `labelme`
+- Please refer to [labelme](https://github.com/wkentaro/labelme) for details about how to use this great UI.
+Basically, do the following steps:
+  - Click `Open` and load the target image (content or style)
-- Load the target image and start labeling regions (drawing polygons) in the content and style image.
-The corresponding regions (e.g., sky-to-sky) should have the same label.
+  - Click `Create Polygons` and start drawing polygons in content or style image.
+Note that the corresponding regions (e.g., sky-to-sky) should have the same label.
 All unlabled pixels will be automatically labeled as `0` (the background).
+  - Optional: Click `Edit Polygons` and polish the mask.
-Finally, save the labeling result.
+  - Save the labeling result.

 <img src="https://raw.githubusercontent.com/NVIDIA/FastPhotoStyle/master/demo_mask_poly.png" width="800" title="demo_mask_poly">